Valentine’s Day is just around the corner and a bouquet of beautiful blooms is the perfect gift for your beloved.

 So pick your flower carefully to convey the perfect meaning to your Valentine.

-Roses are one of the traditional flowers to gift to you Valentine: but different colours have different meanings so choose your rose carefully!
-The red rose is symobolic of romantic love and connotes love, longing or desire.
+Roses are one of the traditional flowers to gift to your Valentine.
+However, different colours have different meanings so choose your rose carefully!
+The red rose is symobolic of romantic love and connotes longing or desire.
 A single red rose simply means “I love you”.

 If your Valentine gets you a little hot under the collar, consider gifting them an orange rose as it symbolises intense desire and passion.
 Whereas the white roses is the opposite: a symbol of purity, innocence and humility.
 White roses are often associated with wedding bouquets.